Steven-Grevera/ENC4265/Reflective_Blog_Seven.md

-# AI’s View On My Resume
+# AI's View On My Resume

-For this weeks assignment I fed my resume into a generative AI on Boodlebox and asked it to tell me what position would best suit me and also to make changes to my resume to look more appealing to that field for possible use in trying to get hired by an employer.
+For this week's assignment, I fed my resume into a generative AI on Boodlebox and asked it to tell me what position would best suit me and also to make changes to my resume to look more appealing to that field for possible use in trying to get hired by an employer.

 Lastly, I summarize a series of my thoughts below the two prompts as well.

-The prompt responses will be displayed in the exact way in which it was presented to me and so no formatting or anything will be done to change it, starting with a quotation mark and then ending with another.
+The prompt responses will be displayed in the exact way in which they were presented to me, so no formatting or anything will be done to change them, starting with a quotation mark and then ending with another.

 ## Bot Used

  Boodlebox - RoleBot Career Counselor

-### What position I am best suited for?
+### What position am I best suited for?

-Prompt: Based on my resume, what position I am best suited for?
+Prompt: Based on my resume, what position am I best suited for?

 Result: “Based on your resume, I notice several strengths that could align well with various professional paths.
 Let me analyze your experience and skills:
 Key Strengths: